mithi/epic-react-exercises/content/react/hooks/1/notes.md

 2. What are React hooks?

     -   Special functions that can store data (like state) or perform functions (side effects) among other things
     -   Can only be called inside react function component or other hooks.
-    -   Name must start with `use`
+Name must start with `use`.
     -   Common hooks: `useState`, `useEffect`, `useLayoutEffect`, `useRef`, `useContext`, `useReducer`, `useCallback`, `useMemo`

 3. [Hooks flow diagram](https://github.com/donavon/hook-flow)